Skip to main content

 11.Quality assurance

-The education providers have a statutory duty to evaluate the education they provide and its effectiveness and participate in external evaluations of their activities.
-This duty is stipulated in the respective acts for each school form from ECEC to higher education.
-Self-evaluation practices are decided locally.
+In addition, local providers need to participate in external evaluations of their activities.
+This duty is stipulated in the respective acts for each school and institution from ECEC to higher education.